 It’s easy to get distracted while cooking, but stay in the kitchen while you are frying, boiling, grilling, or broiling food.
 Watch this video on kitchen fire prevention.
 Can you tell what he was doing wrong?

 Create your Home Fire Escape Plan

 It is best to practice your fire escape plan by having a fire drill at your home or business at least twice a year.
-Fire Prevention Week is a perfect time to create or practice your plan.
+This is a perfect time to create or practice your plan.
 Once you have your plan, make it a contest by seeing how fast you can get to your meeting spot.